hummingbird-project/swift-mustache/README.md

 ```swift
 let library = HBMustacheLibrary("folder/my/templates/are/in")
 ```
-This will look for all the files with the extension ".mustache" in the specified folder and sub-folders and attempt to load them.
+This will look for all the files with the extension ".mustache" in the specified folder and subfolders and attempt to load them.
+Each file is registed with the name of the file (with subfolder, if inside a subfolder) minus the "mustache" extension.

 Render an object with a template
 ```swift